TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+Here, the measurement units for the "height" and "width" attributes are not explicitly defined.
+When you specify dimensions in HTML without a unit, the values are assumed to be in pixels (px) by default.

 Go ahead and update the `odin-links-and-images` project with width and height tags on the dog image.

 ### Assignment